-- 1 Double click on the PCEmS icon in the directory display.
+- 1 Double-click on the PCEmS icon in the directory display.
 This loads the emulator onto the icon bar. - 2 Click on the PCEmS icon on the icon bar.
-This displays the PC screen. - This will cause all RISC OS tasks to be suspended and the emulator to run in single task mode.
-You can return to RISC OS, without losing your PC data, by clicking the middle mouse button (if the configuration option Erase RISC OS has not been chosen).
-Click on the emulator icon to redisplay the PC screen. - 3 If you do not have a PC hard disc you should insert the DOS system disc and press any key.
+This displays the PC screen.

+This will cause all RISC OS tasks to be suspended and the emulator to run in single task mode.
+You can return to RISC OS, without losing your PC data, by clicking the middle mouse button (if the configuration option Erase RISC OS? has not been chosen).
+Click on the emulator icon to redisplay the PC screen.

+3 If you do not have a PC hard disc you should insert your copy of the DOS Startup disc and press any key.
 When the PC has finished booting you will see an A> prompt, which represents the floppy disc drive.

 If you have a correctly set-up PC hard disc it will boot DOS automatically as long as the floppy disc drive is empty.
 When the PC has finished booting you will see a C> prompt, representing the hard disc drive.
-If you have more than two floppy drives your hard disc will not have the C> prompt, see page 6 for more details.